-This blog will be about me trying to enroll my device with the latest 25977.1000 insider preview by using Autopilot.
-I will show you how I stumbled upon some issues that could potentially break stuff.
+This blog will be about my attempt to enroll my device with the latest 25977.1000 insider preview using Autopilot.
+I will show you how I stumbled upon some Endpoint Privilege Management DiscoveryEndpoint issues that could potentially break things.

-You might be wondering what stuff?
-Let’s find out what “new stuff” will break your EPM Enrollments if you are unaware of some critical changes.
+You might be wondering what EPM Discovery stuff?
+If you are unaware of some critical changes, let’s discover what “new stuff” will break your LinkedEnrollment / EPM Enrollments.
 This blog will show the first one!

 1. Introduction: